boris-s/sy/README.md

-# SY - The physical units library.
+# SY - a physical units library

-`SY` is a domain model of physical units.
+`SY` is a domain model of physical units (magnitudes, quantities, dimensions...).
 It can be used in two modes:

   * When loaded by `require 'sy'`, Numeric class is extended with methods corresponding to units and their abbreviations.